javda4/mechatronics_software_intro_project_2023-2024/README.md

 On the left side of this page you will see some tabs that are pretty self explanatory

-I recommend taking a look at the tutorials tab after finishing or during your intro project to get a better understanding of ROS

 However for the purpose of doing the intro project:

 go to the tab **Installation and click on it**